LyteNetworkIO/Sui8192/README.md

-# Sui 8192
+# Suizzle

-A fully on-chain, extra challenging version of the popular 2048 game.
-Built on [Sui](https://sui.io) by [Ethos](https://ethoswallet.xyz).
+A peer-to-peer electronic puzzle game.

-You can play Sui 8192 at [https://ethoswallet.github.io/Sui8192](https://ethoswallet.github.io/Sui8192)
+You can play Suizzle at [https:/suizzle.com](https://suizzle.com)

+Suizzle was originally a fork of Sui 8192 by Ethos Wallet.
+The rest of the readmy is from that repo.

 Sui 8192 consists of a smart contract that allows the player to mint a game that is playable on chain.